ThomasMuetterties/Mech105/LU Factorization/README.md

 Description:

-    LUFactor completes LU factorization on a square coefficent matrix using pivoting.
+    LUFactor transforms a square coefficent matrix into the L and U matricies while using pivoting.

 Inputs: